Chas McCormick Player Props: Astros vs. White Sox

 - The pitching staff for the White Sox had a collective nine K/9 last season, the eighth-best in MLB.

-- The White Sox had the 16th-ranked team ERA across all league pitching staffs (3.96).
+- The White Sox's 3.96 team ERA ranked 16th among all league pitching staffs.

-- Cease makes his first start of the season for the White Sox.
+- Giolito starts for the first time this season for the White Sox.

-- In his last appearance on Sunday, Oct.
-2, the 27-year-old righty, started and went five innings against the San Diego Padres.
+- When he last appeared on Wednesday, Oct.
+5, the 28-year-old right-hander started the game and went seven innings against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.